History of Science

 Work for the degree must be completed within a total of five years, or in certain fields where additional preparation is necessary, a total of six years.
 An extension is considered only upon submission of a petition to the department, showing just cause.

-Advising — A student entering the program is assigned a preliminary, primary advisor, who serves as her or his primary advising resource during the first two or three, semesters.
+Advising — A student entering the program is assigned a preliminary, provisional advisor, who serves as her or his primary advising resource during the first two or three, semesters.
 In addition, all first year doctoral candidates will be assigned a continuing graduate student (post-generals) who will act as a peer mentor during the first year, helping the candidate to acclimatize to departmental expectations and routines.
+Within the first semester of the first year, the Director of Graduate studies will meet with each student to assess “fit” with her or his provisional advisor.

 Once the fields for general examination have been set, the three or four faculty members who will be working with the student to prepare her or him for the examinations are consolidated into a formal Generals Advising Committee.
 Following the successful completion of the general examination, this will be replaced by the Dissertation Prospectus Committee, which will supervise the preparation of the prospectus, overseen by the primary advisor.